rahulk15/cementStrengthPrediction/README.md

 <br>

 ## Data Transformation
-#### To remove this Skewness we are doing log transfromaton
+#### To remove this Skewness, we are doing log transformation.
-#### Before doing log transformation, let's add 1 to each value in everycolumn. because some of the columns of values are Zero so that we don't get exception while calculationg the log for value 0
+#### Before doing log transformation, let's add 1 to each value in every column. because some of the columns of values are Zero so that we don't get an exception while calculating the log for value 0
 * Here is the code :
 <p align="center">
 <img src="https://github.com/rahulk15/images/blob/main/code%20of%20log%20transformation.png" alt="command">